google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 which we correct by scaling the element back up.
 We figured out the exact math when we built the
 [parallax scroller](/web/updates/2016/12/performant-parallaxing),
-so I won’t repeat all the details here of it here.
+so I won’t repeat all the details.

 ## Step 0: What do we wanna do?
 Scrollbars.
 That’s what we are going to build.
 But have you ever really thought